kaung18199/pizza_order_system/README.md

 # Pizza Order System (pos)

-This project is make with Laravel , bootstrap , ajax , jquery ,
+This project is make with Laravel , bootstrap , ajax , jquery , mySQL database

 # What can do?